gqmaguirejr/DiVA-tools/Importing_MODS_for_student_thesis-20180617a.md

 []{#_Ref516955462 .anchor}Figure : DiVA GUI view of other information

-relatedItem~n~: Information about the series and the number of the publication within this series
+relatedItem<sub>n</sub>: Information about the series and the number of the publication within this series
 =================================================================================================

 These are published in different series (by school within the